Useful information FAQs.

 • The trucks lower a plate to the ground and cause it to vibrate.

-These vibrations are recorded by earth microphones previously distributed in the region and are roughly comparable to the vibrations of a tram or a heavy lorry.
+These vibrations are recorded by earth microphones previously distributed in the region and are roughly comparable to the vibrations of a tram or a heavy truck.

 • Measuring points on sensitive infrastructure (e.g. bridges or pipelines) are excluded from the measurement and the measurement time in a municipality is limited.

-• Our integrated renewable energy and ZERO CARBON LITHIUM™ Project adapts existing, commercially proven technology to produce battery-quality lithium from naturally heated subsurface brine in the Upper Rhine Valley, to deliver a local source of sustainable lithium for the European battery industry, with a co-product of renewable energy to provide baseload renewable energy for local communities.
+• Our integrated lithium and renewable energy project adapts existing, commercially proven technology to produce battery-quality lithium from naturally heated subsurface brine in the Upper Rhine Valley, to deliver a local source of sustainable lithium for the European battery industry, with a co-product of renewable energy to provide baseload renewable energy for local communities.

 • The company has been listed on the Australian Stock Exchange since 2018 and additionally on the Frankfurt Stock Exchange since the beginning of 2022.

-• Vulcan was founded in 2018 by Dr Francis Wedin and Dr Horst Kreuter to counteract existing dependencies on lithium imports and establish carbon neutral lithium production in Europe.
+• Vulcan was founded to counteract existing dependencies on lithium imports and establish a sustainable lithium production in Europe.

 • Our purpose: We will empower a carbon neutral future.

-• Our mission: Becoming Europe’s leading ZERO CARBON LITHIUM™ business and enabling energy security through geothermal energy.
+• Our mission: Becoming Europe’s leading sustainable lithium business and enabling energy security through geothermal energy.

 Learn more